phoebewong/Harvard-DS-animation-contest/README.md

 - [x] an artifact (animated GIF, html5 animation, etc) that your code produced (e.g, ["gganimate.gif"](gganimate.gif))
 - [x] a submission markdown file with the name "firstnamelastname_submission.md" (**[guide for formatting that submission here](SubmissionTemplate.md)**)

+If you'd like, you can fork this repo as a starting point.
 If you have any questions, please feel free to contact WHOEVER@HARVARD.EDU.

 Happy coding, and good luck!